 What The Pros Are Rockin’

-Stance: Goofy, 22.5 inches wide, with 24-degrees angle on the front foot and negative-six on the back.
+Stance: Regular, 23-and-one-quarters wide with eighteen-degrees angle on the front foot and negative-nine on the back.